tale-toul/Harbor/terraform/Readme.md

 A few security groups are created:

-* sg-ssh-in.- To allow inbound ssh connections from the network 185.229.0.0/16 corresponding with the addresss space of MedinaNet.
+* sg-ssh-in.- Allows inbound ssh connections from the network 185.192.0.0/10 corresponding with the addresss space of MedinaNet.

 * sg-ssh-out.- To allow outgoing ssh connections to any IP within the VPC network